timKraeuter/TERMGRAPH-2022/anc/README.md

 The property matches whenever there is no process snapshot in the state running.
 This all process snapshots are terminated, i.e., have no tokens.

+## Custom properties
+Defining atomic propositions directly in the tool by distributing tokens over the process model has not been implemented yet.
+Thus, for the time being custom properties have to be checked in Groove by defining atomic propositions there.

+Adding this feature in the tool is planned for the full version of this paper due to current time constraints of the authors.
 # Implementation

 ## Tool